-Agricultural (Farm) Structures for an Agricultural Use or Accessory Agricultural Use licensed or Permitted by the State of Vermont under 10 VA 1021(f) and 1259(f) and 6 V.S.A. § 4810 and meeting the criteria outlined in 24 VSA § 4413(d)(1) do not require a Permit.
-While no Permit is required the applicant shall notify the Zoning Administrator of intent to build a qualified Agricultural Structure by submitting a plot plan showing property lines, all Structures on the Lot, setbacks and dimensions (pursuant to 24 VSA § 4413(d)(2).
+Agricultural (Farm) Structures for an Agricultural Use or Accessory Agricultural Use licensed or permitted by the State of Vermont under 10 VA 1021(f) and 1259(f) and 6 VSA § 4810 and meeting the criteria outlined in 24 VSA § 4413(d)(1) do not require a Permit.
+While no Permit is required the applicant shall notify the Zoning Administrator of intent to build a qualified Agricultural Structure by submitting a plot plan showing property lines, all structures on the lot, setbacks and dimensions, pursuant to 24 VSA § 4413(d)(2).
+The Required Agricultural Practices (RAPs) are standards to which all types of farms must be managed to reduce the impact of agricultural activities to water quality.
+24 VSA § 4413 limits the application of municipal land use regulations on farm operations regulated under the RAP rules, including the construction of farm structures.
+When asked, the Vermont Agency of Agriculture, Food and Markets (VAAFM) can determine if your operation meets the basic definition of a farm under the RAPs and will provide its opinion on whether the operation meets minimum thresholds for the applicability of the rule, and the activities on the parcel are farming and agricultural practices.